laravel/docs/queues.md

 In this example, we're using the [Carbon](https://github.com/briannesbitt/Carbon) date library to specify the delay we wish to assign to the job.
 Alternatively, you may pass the number of seconds you wish to delay as an integer.

+#### Queues And Eloquent Models

+If your queued job accepts an Eloquent model in its constructor, only the identifier for the model will be serialized onto the queue.
+When the job is actually handled, the queue system will automatically re-retrieve the full model instance from the database.
+It's all totally transparent to your application and prevents issues that can arise from serializing full Eloquent model instances.

 #### Deleting A Processed Job

 Once you have processed a job, it must be deleted from the queue.
 If no exception is thrown during the execution of your job, this will be done automatically.